linker3000/GALBinaryTo7Seg/README.md

 * 14 x 390 ohm resistors
 * 2 x 2N3906 general purpose PNP transistors
 * 2 x 1K8 resistors
 * A clock source (to alternate the displays by turning on the transistors one at a time) - something > 100Hz.
 This could be a 555 timer or (more easily) an 8-pin microcontroller.
+See galclk.c (and .hex) for some C code to use an 8-pin PIC as a 100Hz clock.
+The .hex file is the compiled code, ready to program a PIC.
 * 1 x 74LS373 8-bit buffer (optional - see below)

 You will also need a GAL programmer (the TL866 can do it - that's what I use.
 IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly.).
 Use the .JED file here as the source for the programmer.
 If you want to edit/change the source PLD file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.